Attributes

 pub struct S;

-/// This function must be used.
+/// The return value of this function should be used.

 #[must_use]